 For some reason, whenever I have something incredibly simple to share here I feel almost apologetic to post it.
-I’m not sure why – some of my favourite blogs (here, here and here are my top 3 for foodies) share a beautiful mix of crazy-simple and really detailed, time-intensive recipes.
-I make some of the time-intensive ones but I often find myself returning time and time again to the really easy stuff.
-Which I guess means, if you’re like me, you are constantly on the lookout for general inspiration and things which can be quickly made and easily adapted.
-This is especially true when it comes to cooking in a steam oven, and even more so when you’re learning how to use one.
+I’m not sure why – if you’re like me, you are constantly on the lookout for general inspiration and things which can be quickly made and easily adapted.
+This is especially true when it comes to cooking in a steam oven, even more so when you’re learning how to use one.

 Happy steam oven cooking, see you here again soon.

-Whisk the eggs to break them up but don’t go overboard, season with salt and pepper, and pour them into your oven’s small solid tray or a similar stainless steel tray (don’t use a ceramic or glass dish here, it will throw out your cooking time enormously).
+- Whisk the eggs to break them up but don’t go overboard.
+You want a few bigger curds of white and yolk visible in there.
+Season with salt and pepper, and pour them into your oven’s small solid tray or a similar stainless steel tray (don’t use a ceramic or glass dish here, it will throw out your cooking time enormously).

 But I don’t have a steam/combi-steam oven!
 Normally I would give some sort of instruction here for cooking the dish in a more conventional manner, but I’m pretty sure you know how to scramble an egg in a frypan!